yeniyen123/Web-Scraping-Project/README.md

 # Web-Scraping-Project
-This project is a Python-based web scraper that extracts tabular data from a Wikipedia page.
+This project is a Python-based web scraper that extracts tabular data from a <a href = 'https://en.wikipedia.org/wiki/List_of_countries_by_renewable_electricity_production> Wikipedia page </a>.
 It uses BeautifulSoup, requests, and pandas to retrieve and clean the data, then stores it in a DataFrame for further analysis.

 ## Project Objectives
 - Practice web scraping techniques using Python and BeautifulSoup.